macklab/manual/docs/firststeps.md

 ## Recap

 At this point, you've managed to transfer and convert DICOMs and perform minimal preprocessing for one participant.
 Woohoo!
 Now, repeat this for all of your participants.
-These first steps of a MRI pipeline have been designed for:
+These first steps of an MRI pipeline have been designed for:

 1. **Data integrity** - Multiple copies of raw data are stored in multiple locations (echo, arrakis, and an automatic backup of arrakis on the department's central backup server)